 In the Wallets section, it was discussed how the wallet types are organized and how the API is structured.
-This section will be a review of the way these types are used in the frontend, which was written in PureScript.
+This section is a review of the way these types are used in the frontend written in PureScript.

 Since all of Cardano’s wallet was written in Haskell, to interact with the

 frontend and send/receive information to/from it is necessary to translate

 these Haskell types in PureScript types, and so on.
 Because the two languages

 are similar, this can be done via the

 purescript-bridge package, which